florianheinemann/MPD.FM/README.md

 - **desc** - Short description of the station (optional)
 - **logo** - URL to a logo of the station (any size)
 - **stream** - URL to the stream of the radio station (in a format supported by MPD such as MP3, OGG, ...)

+Great work from florianheinemann.
+Added Volume control.
+As I haven't worked with web development at all this is probably a nasty solution.
+All of you gurus are welcome to contribute.
+I you want to install on Centos7 with old node.js versions change the MPD.FM.service line 6 to ExecStart=/usr/bin/node --harmony /home/srv-mpd-fm/MPD.FM/bin/www